Hedd Wyn: Conscription

-In June 1917, Hedd Wyn joined the 15th Battalion Royal Welsh Fusiliers (part of the 38th (Welsh) Division) at Fléchin, France.
+In June 1917, Hedd Wyn joined the 15th (Service) Battalion, Royal Welsh Fusiliers (1st London Welsh) (part of the 38th (Welsh) Division) at Fléchin, France.
 His arrival depressed him, as exemplified in his quote, "Heavy weather, heavy soul, heavy heart.
 That is an uncomfortable trinity, isn’t it?"
 Nevertheless, at Fléchin he finished his National Eisteddfod entry and signed it “Fleur de Lis”.
 It is believed it was sent via the Royal Mail around the end of June.
 On 31 July 15 Battalion marched towards the major offensive which would become known as the Battle of Passchendaele.

 Third Battle of Ypres and death

-Hedd Wyn was fatally wounded within the first few hours of the start of the Third Battle of Ypres on 31 July 1917.
+Hedd Wyn was fatally wounded within the first few hours of the start of the Third Battle of Ypres on 31 July, 1917.
 He fell during the Battle of Pilckem Ridge which had begun at 3:50 a.m. with a heavy bombardment of the German lines (this was the opening attack in what became known as Battle of Passchendaele).
 However, the troops' advance was hampered by incoming artillery and machine gun fire, and by heavy rain turning the battlefield to swamp.